poemcrazy: freeing your life with words

 Anne Lamott, author of Bird by Bird, writes, “poemcrazy is a wonderful book, smart, wide-eyed, joyful, helpful, inspiring.
 You’re going to love it and love writing poetry more for having read it.
 Poemcrazy (Three Rivers, Random House) was a Writer’s Digest as well as a Quality Paperback book club selection, and though primarily a book for adults, was on the New York Library List of Outstanding Books for Teens.

-Poemcrazy, now in a twenty-sixth printing, is becoming increasingly well-known on campuses both to teachers and students of writing and creativity.
+poemcrazy, now in a thirtieth printing, is becoming increasingly well-known on campuses both to teachers and students of writing and creativity.
 It’s been used as part of the core curriculum in places ranging from the Denver and Rhode Island Public Schools to Brown and Evergreen Universities, the Virginia Writing Project and the Guggenheim Museum Curriculum online. poemcrazy is on numerous lists of “bestselling” or “favorite” books about poetry on the internet.

 Painters and songwriters as well as film makers and actors report that poemcrazy helps them loosen up, play and embrace a more creative way of being in the world.
 A photographer wrote in Camera Arts magazine that he uses poemcrazy in his “Photoshop Master” class because “it says everything about the creative process.”